JackPadalino/AMSAttendance-V1/README.md

 - Live, deployed app
 - App can receive/send messages
 - DB of teacher schedules
+- Be able to assign coverages from the app
+- App sends text messages to teachers covering classes?

 # To receive messages on Express App
 - Using Twilio API andd ngrok webhooks